irnb/School-Financial-Management-CLI/README.md

 # School-Financial-Management-CLI
+It's a  project for learning
+I've written it in Java

-this is traning project and i use Arraylist , hashtabel , oop to create . i wrote it in java language
+i used Arraylist , Hashtabel and oop concept in it --show class provided CLI in this project
+--student and teacher class also provided student and teacher details --school class provided Relation between student and teacher  In terms of Financial